Skip to content

 Format-PSScriptBuilderReleaseDataResult

-# 3. Apply tokens to all configured files
+# 3. Apply tokens to all configured project files

 Update-PSScriptBuilderBumpFiles | Format-PSScriptBuilderBumpResult